 Common Effexor Side Effects

 As with any medication, patients may experience some side effects when taking Effexor.
-Some are very common while others can become more serious.
+Some occur often and in a mild fashion, but others may be serious.

 A list of common Effexor side effects may include:

 - Decreased libido, sex drive, and difficulty achieving orgasm